psb/bucklescript.github.io/docs/better-data-structures-printing-debug-mode.md

 title: Better Data Structures Printing (Debug Mode)
 ---

-You might have seen that using `Js.log` to print records, variants and others don't print out record field names and variant tags.
+You might have seen that using `Js.log` to print records, variants and others does not print out record field names and variant tags.
 Record, for example, is compiled into an array (the field names are removed).
 This is partially for performance, and partially because of [insert excuse here].

-To remediate this, we introduce a flag for `bsc` (the BuckleScript compiler), `-bs-g`, that retains record fields names, variant tags, exception names, module names, etc.
+To remediate this, we introduce a flag for `bsc` (the BuckleScript compiler), `-bs-g`, that retains record field names, variant tags, exception names, module names, etc.

 <table>
   <thead> <tr><th>Before</th><th>After</th></tr> </thead>